mattock/openvpn-windows-scripts/README.md

 If the script needs to run restart the service it will write the date and the error in to a log file into the working directory.

+## Running as a scheduled task

+This script can run as a scheduled task.
+Please refer to the [Puppet code sample](ensure_openvpn_connectivity.pp) to get an idea.
+You can translate that code mechanically to Powershell DSC or manually create a scheduled task from it.